Timeuh/Mastermind/README.md

 # Mastermind
 You know the Mastermind board game ?
 This is the video game version

+# Requirement

+/!\ In order to run the game, you need to have at least Java 17 /!\

 # Game interface
 When you start the game, here is what you will see :